How to Easily Create Your Semester Schedule in Google Calendar

 Do not delete any columns.
 Each column is important to properly import the data into Google Calendar.

 When you are done, save the document as a comma-separated values document (.csv).

 3. Import the Created Template with Multiple Events

 - Hover your mouse over the drop-down menu next to “My Calendar”.

 - In the new window, scroll down, and click on “Import Calendar”.

 - In the new pop-up window, you will see an option to choose the file that contains all events.
 That is our template.
 After selecting the file, you can choose the calendar from the drop-down menu of available calendars.
-All events will be imported into the calendar you choose.
+All events will be imported from the Excel file into the calendar you choose.

 - Click on “Import”.